Skip to main content

 • At £0.24 per mile in fuel: £1,248 burned for absolutely nothing

-Factor in vehicle wear and tear and it gets worse.
-That's your money driving around in circles.
+And that's just fuel.
+Factor in wear on the van and it gets worse.
+That's your money literally driving round in circles.

 Driver Stress and Turnover

-Ask a delivery driver what drives them mad.
-Nine times out of ten it's passing a delivery address knowing they'll have to double back to it later.
+Ask any delivery driver what really winds them up.
+Nine times out of ten — passing an address knowing they'll have to loop back to it later because the route has them going somewhere else first.
 Bad routes grind people down.
-Frustration builds, burnout follows, and eventually they leave.
+The frustration builds, burnout follows, and eventually they hand in their notice.

-Replacing a driver isn't cheap -- recruitment, training, weeks of lower productivity while the new person finds their feet.
-A small routing improvement can genuinely be the difference between keeping a good driver and losing them.
+Replacing a driver isn't cheap either.
+Recruitment, training, weeks of reduced productivity while the new person learns the rounds.
+A small routing improvement can genuinely be the difference between keeping a good driver and watching them walk out the door.

 Late Deliveries and Customer Complaints

-Routes that ignore time windows mean late deliveries.
-Late deliveries mean complaints, refunds, and customers who never come back.
+Badly planned routes mean late deliveries.
+Late deliveries mean complaints, refunds, and customers who quietly disappear and never come back.

-But the one that really stings?
+But here's the one that really stings.
 A late funeral delivery.
-Or flowers turning up after the wedding ceremony is already over.
-No discount code fixes that.
-That kind of failure sticks to your reputation for a long time.
+Or flowers turning up after the wedding ceremony's already finished.
+No discount code in the world fixes that.
+That kind of failure sticks to your reputation for years.

 How Automated Routing Works

-Routing software takes every variable your planner wrestles with and processes them all at once.
+Routing software takes every variable your planner wrestles with each morning and processes the lot.
 In seconds.

 What the Software Considers

-• Addresses: exact GPS coordinates for every stop
+• Addresses: exact GPS coordinates for every single stop

-• Time windows: when each delivery needs to arrive
+• Time windows: when each delivery absolutely has to arrive

-• Traffic patterns: live conditions combined with historical data
+• Traffic patterns: live conditions layered with historical data for that time of day

-• Driver schedules: start times, finish times, breaks
+• Driver schedules: who starts when, finish times, break requirements

-• Priority levels: flagging the deliveries that absolutely cannot be late
+• Priority levels: flagging the ones that cannot, under any circumstances, be late

 The Process

-1. Import orders: pulled straight from your order management system
+1. Import orders: pulled directly from your order management system

-2. Set parameters: number of drivers, start times, any constraints
+2. Set parameters: how many drivers, start times, any hard constraints

-3. Optimise: one click and routes are calculated
+3. Optimise: one click and the routes are calculated

-4. Review: tweak anything that needs a human eye
+4. Review: cast your eye over anything that needs a human judgement call

 5. Send to drivers: routes go straight to their phones

-6. Track progress: watch deliveries happen in real time
+6. Track progress: watch deliveries happening in real time

-Five to ten minutes, start to finish.
-Compare that to the 30-90 minute scramble you're dealing with now.
+Five to ten minutes, the whole lot.
+Compare that to the frantic morning scramble you're dealing with now.

 Key Features to Look For